-Teenagers are also in need of the right information and firm boundaries should be established.
-They will consistently press the boundaries and take risks, some with serious consequences.
+Teenagers also need the right information and firm boundaries.
+They consistently press boundaries and take risks, some with serious consequences.
 The Internet, particularly social media, is another outlet for possible downfall.
-When it comes to technology and teens normally the dangerous things that come to mind are sexting, online predators, and cyberbullying.
-All are incredibly damaging, more common than people think, and should be talked about.
-However, there are subtle, everyday dangers of social media that are either unknown, being ignored, or minimized.
-We need to educate teens and set the appropriate boundaries for them to stay safe.
-Here are everyday dangerous things kids are doing on social media.
+What dangers of social media do you think of first that teens tend to face?
+Sexting, predators, cyberbullying.
+All are damaging, more common than you think, and should be discussed.
+However, we can’t ignore or minimize the more subtle, everyday dangerous things kids are doing online.
+Here are 5 of them.

-Teenagers, especially girls, find out quickly that their newly discovered sexuality can be used for attention, even manipulation.
-Social media gives them a wider audience for both.
+Teenagers, especially girls, find out quickly that their newly discovered sexuality can be used for attention or even manipulation.
+Social media provides a wider audience for both.
 It feels empowering and they do not have the maturity to self-regulate.
-All of the consequences of the first two points apply here.
+All the consequences of the first two points apply here.

 Many want to be the next Internet sensation.
 Unfortunately, in order to do that, you have to do something extreme.
-Too often that results in them doing things that are physically dangerous or humiliating.
-Not only can they sustain serious injury or death doing them, but they are not prepared for the consequences when these videos are uploaded.
+Too often, that results in teens engaging in physically dangerous or humiliating behavior.
+Some risk injury or death and none are prepared for those or other consequences.
 That brings me to my final point.

 5. Humiliating or Publicly Shaming Others

-Sadly, this is not just a teen problem, it’s an all of us problem.
-I remember reading the book 1984 and always thinking that Big Brother would be government.
-It’s actually all of us with our camera phones and hunger for attention.
-Every time someone does something embarrassing or lacking in integrity, someone records it and posts it without a thought.
-Now I believe in appropriate accountability; but the second these videos upload, we descend like piranhas with blood in the water.
-A simple mistake or lapse in moral judgment quickly becomes a ruined life.
-There is blood on our hands when we post a video, share it, or join a chorus of hateful comments contributing to a persons destruction.
-Teens are following our lead and they won’t stop until we do.
+Sadly, this is not just a teen problem.
+It’s an “all of us” problem.
+Every time someone does something embarrassing or lacks integrity, someone records it and posts it without a thought.
+Appropriate accountability is important, but as soon as these videos are online, we descend like piranhas.
+Strangers’ responses to a simple mistake or lapse in moral judgment can quickly ruin a life.
+There is blood on our hands when we post a video, share it, or join a chorus of hateful comments contributing to a person’s destruction.
+Teens follow our lead and they won’t stop until we do.
 They don’t know any better.
 We should.